Student Outreach Clinic

 Student Volunteer Experiences

-Students wishing to volunteer in any experience where patient care is provided must have a signed a memorandum of understanding between UNR Med and the event organizer in order to participate in the role of a UNR Med medical student.
+Students wishing to volunteer in any experience where patient care is provided must have a signed memorandum of understanding between UNR Med and the event organizer in order to participate in the role of a UNR Med medical student.